 Acorn Care is committed to promoting foster family participation in the company's direction, acknowledging that every stakeholder forms an important part of our team.
 We hold regular gatherings and encourage free and open dialogue about the satisfaction of our foster families with the service that we provide.
 When possible, we invite all of our stakeholders, including panel members, to our training events and seek to create an ethos of inclusion for all concerned.
-The children and young people in our foster families are consulted to the level that they can cope with and our supervising social workers aim to see the young people on their own, in placement, at least 4 times a year where appropriate.
+The children and young people in our foster families are consulted to the level that they can cope with and our supervising social workers aim to see the young people on their own, in placement, at least 2 times a year where appropriate.

-THE CHILDREN AND YOUNG PEOPLE WE WORK WITH AND FAMILIES THAT CARE FOR THEM

-The Acorns Fostering Service works with children and young people aged 0-17 and young adults aged 18 plus who may wish to remain with their foster families under a "staying put" arrangement.
+THE CHILDREN AND YOUNG PEOPLE WE WORK WITH AND FAMILIES THAT CARE FOR THEM and young adults aged 18 plus who may wish to remain with their foster families under a "staying put" arrangement.
 Where appropriate, we strive to keep siblings together and some of our families have the capacity to take sibling groups.